nholtz/steel1-book/_build/tension/lap-splice-01.md

 #### Block Shear
 Other potential failure modes involve tension and shear ruptures in combination around the bolt holes.
-The following figure shows 3 different potential failure patterns that must be investigated.
-Note that Pattern 3 is often called 'tear-out' or 'pull-out'.
+The following figure shows 4 different potential failure patterns that must be investigated.

+Patterns 1 and 2 are sort of "opposites" - in Pattern 1 in the tension rupture extends across the end of the bolts, while in Pattern 2 the tension rupture extends from one line of bolts to the outside edges of the plates.
+Pattern 2 probably is only important when there are 2 longitudinal lines of bolts (there are three shown on the drawing, though our calculations will allow for any number, 2 or more).
+If there are more than 3 longitudnal lines (I.e., more than 3 bolts across), other patterns similar to Pattern 2 could be drawn but thay will not have lower strengths.

+Note that Pattern 4 is often called 'tear-out' or 'pull-out'.

 ![Black Shear Patterns](images/lap-splice-01-main-blocks.svg)

 <div markdown="1" class="cell code_cell">